Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - If you encounter errors and executing macros are aborted, click the "Recover from errors" button in the "Macros" file before anything else calmly.
 Then, close all the files without saving them.
 Until the "Recover from errors" button is clicked, the display of any Excel files may be wrong.

 ## "Source_Code" file
-The "Source_Code_Version1" is a BAS file containing the source code of the Excel VBA.
+The "Source_Code_Version1" is a BAS file containing the source code of the Excel VBA macros.
 You can import this file in Excel.

 ## About
 - Author: Mitsuyuki Numasawa